TMS? What is it?

-The TMS device generates a rapidly changing magnetic field which in turn generates an electrical field in the brain through electromagnetic induction.
-When this procedure is given to the patient five days per week for many weeks, the patient can reach remission from the symptoms of depression.
-The current theory is that TMS improves depression by multiple mechanisms of action; particularly it seems to entrain the brain circuitry which is ‘depressed’ (lower) in functioning when a patient is suffering from Major Depressive Disorder.
+A TMS device generates a rapidly changing magnetic field which in turn creates an electrical field in the brain via electromagnetic induction.
+When TMS is given five days per week for many weeks, the patient can reach remission from the symptoms of depression.
+The current understanding is that TMS improves depression by multiple mechanisms of action; particularly entraining the brain circuitry which is ‘depressed’ (lower) in functioning.

-We treat depression in TMS patients from multiple locations, including Nashville, Franklin, and Brentwood.
-Most patients receive their treatment and are in and out of the office within 30-60 minutes.
-TMS sessions are daily 5 times per week for 5-9 weeks; daily sessions are tapered over 3 weeks.
-The total average number of TMS sessions is 36, however, some patients remit sooner and others take longer just as the published scientific literature has shown (Avery et al 2008; McDonald et al 2011, Yip et al 2017).
+We treat depression in TMS patients from Nashville, Brentwood, Franklin, elsewhere in Middle TN and even KY.
+Most patients receive their treatment and are out of the office within 30 minutes.
+TMS sessions are given five times per week for 5-9 weeks; daily sessions are tapered over 3 weeks.
+The average number of TMS sessions is 36, however, some patients remit sooner, others take longer as was shown in the published scientific literature (Avery et al 2008; McDonald et al 2011, Yip et al 2017).

 Our team wrote the first TMS specific workbook to help fight depression symptoms initially for patients in our offices (Nashville, Brentwood, & Franklin).
-We use it with all our patients and recently launched the online version in 2019, to make it available for all clinicians and their patients, TMSworkbook.com.
+We use it with all our patients to improve outcomes, and we launched the online version in 2019, making it available for all clinicians and their patients everywhere, TMSworkbook.com.

 We have been offering TMS as one of many depression treatments since 2011.
-We use our experience to train other clinicians world-wide on the use of TMS for clinical depression as part of the Clinical TMS Society’s PULSES workshop.
+We have been using our experience to train other clinicians world-wide on the use of TMS for clinical depression as part of the Clinical TMS Society’s PULSES workshop.
 Dr Cochran is the co-chair for the Education Committee for this organization.
 Look at